 Black History Month is, first and foremost, a celebration.

-To that aim, we’ve put together a list of entrepreneurial Black women who have made indelible marks on our society by rising above myriad systemic prejudices to climb to the tops of their respective fields.
+In that spirit, we’ve put together a shortlist of Black women who have made, and continue to make, indelible marks on our society by rising above myriad systemic prejudices to climb to the tops of their respective fields.

 1. Janet Mock